-If the Firm or its financial professionals (including NB Canada and NB Canada Advisers) acquire MNPI (whether intentionally or unintentionally), that would restrict the ability of NB Canada and NB Canada Advisers from making allocations or investments regarding an issuer where the recommendation could be considered based on or otherwise using MNPI.
+If the Firm or its financial professionals (including NB Canada and NB Canada Advisers) acquire MNPI (whether intentionally or unintentionally), that would restrict the ability of NB Canada and NB Canada Advisers from making allocations or investments based on or otherwise using MNPI, even on behalf of retail clients.
 In those cases when the Firm declines access to (or otherwise does not receive or share within the Firm) MNPI regarding an issuer, NB Canada and NB Canada Advisers could potentially base their investment decisions with respect to assets of that issuer solely on public information, thereby limiting the amount of information available to NB Canada and NB Canada Advisers in connection with the investment decisions.
-Additionally, when the Firm declines to receive or share MNPI, clients could miss the opportunity to make certain investments, such as SPAC PIPEs, that require potential investors to be "brought over the wall" and accept MNPI prior to making the investment.
+Additionally, when the Firm declines to receive or share MNPI, retail clients could miss the opportunity to make certain investments, such as SPAC PIPEs, that require potential investors to be "brought over the wall" and accept MNPI prior to making the investment.